Holiday inspiration currently loading...

 The holiday includes four nights on Shetland and two on Fair Isle.
 We can arrange flights to Shetland from Glasgow, Edinburgh, Inverness or Aberdeen, and connecting services from Manchester, London Heathrow and Gatwick.

-Prices are based on two adults sharing double or twin ensuite rooms for six nights on a bed and breakfast basis, with dinner being provided on both nights in Fair Isle, staying in our hand-picked guest houses.
+Prices are based on two adults sharing double or twin room with shared facilities for six nights on a bed and breakfast basis, with dinner being provided on both nights in Fair Isle, staying in our hand-picked guest houses.
 The holiday also includes return flights from Glasgow or Edinburgh to Shetland and Shetland to Fair Isle, plus 7-days car rental.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to ensure you get the most from your holiday.